 How should I check the level of motor oil in my car?

-What is the dipstick?
+What is the dipstick in a car?

 How to find the dipstick?